 Yes, it's a thorough overview of Mindful Photography and there's even a Mindful Photography Practice, and you get to upload your photo, see other students' work and make comments in the private Facebook group.

 All you have to do is ENROLL

-Over the last ten years I have developed a style and method of photography that is rooted in mindfulness.
+Over the last twelve years I have developed a style and method of photography that is rooted in mindfulness.
 The journey to this place has been shaped by life events that have led to an exploration of what it means to be alive and paying attention.

 My approach to mindfulness through photography is structured around the Four Foundations of Mindfulness (being aware of your sensations, your thoughts, your feelings and how you are living right now.)
 I am also influenced by the modern application of mindfulness to stress reduction, as developed by Jon Kabat Zinn.